mespe/mespe.github.io/content/post/xmas_revisited.md

 *1. Formatting:* I find it very difficult to read the above code.
-Having the comments off the end of each line of code is messy, and the spacing is terrible
+Having the comments off the end of each line of code is messy, and the spacing is terrible.

-*2. Rigid data structure expectations:* The function expects certain things to be true about the input data.frame, e.g. having an empty column to fill, expecting some data to be indices, etc.
+*2. Expectations for the input data structure:* The function expects very specific structure for the input data.frame, e.g. having an empty column to fill, expecting the "spouses" column to be indices, etc.

 *3. No flexibility in calling the function:* The function takes a single argument, the data.frame.
 The user can only modify behavior by modifying this data.frame.

-*4. Cannot take multiple restrictions on the draw:* For example, to prevent drawing people in your immediate family rather than just your spouse.
+*4. Cannot make multiple restrictions for each person:* For example, to prevent someone from "drawing" any of the people in their immediate family rather than just your spouse, e.g. children or parents.

 *5. Forces the user to re-run on failure:* It would be better to keep running until there is a valid output, rather than forcing the user to